 Xampp Installer FAQ

 Note: You are currently viewing documentation for Moodle 2.4.
-Up-to-date documentation for the latest stable version is available here: Xampp Installer FAQ.
+Up-to-date documentation for the latest stable version of Moodle may be available here: Xampp Installer FAQ.

 The Xampp Installer package has been designed for an easy installation of Moodle onto a standalone computer.
 This, in effect, has allowed a lot of people who do not have extensive IT skills to get a private Moodle up and running quickly and easily.